akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 :::info
 The **completeness represents the percentage of completion of a product**, it is displayed as a progress bar or as a percentage in the PIM.
 It is calculated for each product and for each combination channel/locale.
 A product is considered as complete (or 100% completeness) when its required attributes (defined at the family level) have values.
-For more details about the completeness, please refer to [What is the completeness of a product?](/articles/what-is-the-completeness.html).
+For more details about the completeness, please refer to [Understand product completeness](/articles/what-is-the-completeness.html).
 :::

 When an attribute is added to a family, it is not set required for any channel by default.
 Only your product identifier attribute is automatically added and set as required for families.